Screen Time for Kids: A Balanced Approach

 • Positive Reinforcement: Praise and reward your child for adhering to screen time limits and engaging in other activities.

-Finally, remember that Screen time for kids is a topic that requires careful consideration and balance.
+Finally, remember that screen time for kids is a topic that requires careful consideration and balance.

 When you set clear limits and remain involved in your child’s screen time activities, you can encourage a mix of the digital world and physical activities.